 Julie represents plaintiffs and defendants in actions involving Internet law, copyright, trademark, licensing, enforcement and other intellectual property-related issues.
 Her practice has included representation of the music publisher plaintiffs in the highly publicized Napster case.
 She also represented the Recording Industry Association of America in its litigation against MP3Board.com under the Digital Millennium Copyright Act.
 Julie is frequently asked to speak on the subject of entertainment litigation.

-Julie also counsels and represents a leading manufacturer and marketer of medical diagnostic products on various issues related to advertising.
+Julie also counsels and represents clients in many industries on issues related to advertising.

 Publications & Speaking Engagements